 Furthermore, the best time to visit Myanmar is in the winter season from October to February, when daytime temperatures are moderate and night time temperatures are cool.

-Definitely try to avoid the summer months between March – May when temperatures can soar to over 40 degrees celsius and the rainy season which is June through to September.
+Definitely try to avoid the summer months between March to May when temperatures can soar to over 40 degrees celsius and also avoid the rainy season which is typically June through to September.

 ONLINE MYANMAR VISA

 Before arriving in Myanmar you will need to apply for a Myanmar Visa online.
 Don’t make the mistake of arriving in Myanmar without a visa and potentially being deported.

 Obtaining an online Myanmar Visa is very simple, all you need to do is fill out an application form online at evisa.moip.gov.mm.
 The application is usually approved within 24 hours, however, I recommend applying for an online Myanmar Visa at least one week before arriving.
 Once your visa is approved, you will receive an email document with your Myanmar Visa that you will need to print out and present it at the airport.

 The cost of a 28-day Myanmar Visa is $50 USD.

 MYANMAR BACKPACKING – THINGS TO KNOW BEFORE YOU GO